Esk'etemc is a forward-thinking community with strong cultural values and connection to the land.

 Band Departments Administration/Finance, Employment/Economic Development, Education, Lands & Resources, Operations & Maintenance, Health

 Esk'etemc Declaration of Title & Rights May 8, 2017

-Media Publications Ctsenmewsctem re Stsmemelt - documentary film, Ceremony & Celebration -photobook, The Honour of All - dvd, Alkali Lake Hand Drummers -cd
+Media Publications Ctsenmewsctem re Stsmemelt - documentary film, Celebration & Ceremony-photobook, The Honour of All - DVD, Alkali Lake Hand Drummers - CD

 - Esk’etemc has 19 reserves with an approximate total area of 3,800 hectares.
 Esk’etemc’s administrative offices and the majority of the population are located on IR #1 (Esk’et) about 50 kilometres from Williams Lake on the east side of the Fraser River at Alkali Lake.